Best WordPress Multisite Plugins in 2022

 Free.
 Premium plans start at $99 per year.

 To get your website to rank on search engines like Google, there are plenty of SEO plugins to help you do that.
-Our top pick is Yoast SEO as it is packed with features that enable you to quickly and easily meet SEO requirements without having an SEO background.
+Our top pick is AIOSEO as it is packed with features that enable you to quickly and easily meet SEO requirements without having an SEO background.

 - Optimize for keywords

-- Add scheme data and page data so search engines index your page faster
+- Add schema data and page data so search engines index your page faster

 - Check the readability of your content